Documentation Specialist Jobs in USA with Visa Sponsorship

 Can Canadian documentation specialists use the TN visa instead of H-1B?

-Yes, if the role is accurately described as technical writer, which is an explicitly listed TN category under USMCA.
+Yes, if the role is accurately described as technical writer, which is an explicitly listed TN visa category under USMCA.
 The position description must emphasize technical content creation rather than general document management or administrative coordination.
-TN has no lottery, no annual cap, and can often be obtained at the port of entry, making it significantly more accessible than H-1B for eligible Canadians.
+TN has no lottery, no annual cap, and can often be obtained at the port of entry, making it significantly more accessible than H-1B visa for eligible Canadians.

 How do I find documentation specialist jobs that offer visa sponsorship?